Pavi114/Branch-Predictors/README.md

     - If the two predictors made different predictions (thus, one of the predictors was correct and the other incorrect) the chooser counter is updated (incremented or decremented by one) toward preferring that of the predictor that was correct.

 ## Implementation
 Python was used to implement the above branch predictors and analyse it's performance.
-A trace of spec95 gcc int benchmark comprising 16M instructions along with the output is stored in the ```./sample``` folder along with the IOs.
+A trace of **SPEC2000 INT benchmark**'s GCC comprising 16M instructions along with the output is stored in the ```./sample``` folder along with the IOs.

 | Outcome   |   %  |
 |-----------|------|